Shoe test adds strange twist to Detroit wrongful conviction

 “There is no report, there are no official results and experts have raised serious concerns about the reliability of TrueAllele’s techniques,” Freudenberger said Friday, referring to the method.
 “More important, we know from all the other evidence in the case that our client is innocent, so we fully expect that this will have no impact on the case.”

-Miller declined to comment on the significance of the test results.
+Miller declined to comment on the significance of the results so far.

 “It would be premature to speculate. … When there’s new information or evidence discovered in a case we have an obligation to pursue it,” Miller said.